Key Stats for the Old Baldy Trail - 502

-There are two maps at the USFS Info sheet link above.
+There are two maps at the USFS Info sheet link below.
 Page 3 of the pdf file is the updated version.
 Rd 4614 and 4615 are labeled backwards.
 Also, the view from Old Baldy referred to in the USFS Info sheet has been reduced by advancing timber.
-The trail length referenced above includes side trips up to the summit of Squaw Mountain and a short side trip down to Squaw Meadows.
+The trail length referenced above includes a side trip up to the summit of Squaw/Tumala Mountain.

 The trails in this area mostly pre-date the Forest Service.
 Consequently, they are “evolved” trails never formally built to Forest Service standards.
 The routes are uncompromising in logic and purpose, except for a few relocations.
 They can be quite steep.
 The Old Baldy Trail is part of an ancient cross mountain route.
 Most of the timber is a little over 100 years old.
 The area was a prolific berry producing area before the rampant burning of the area was halted by the establishment of forest protection at the beginning of the Twentieth Century.
 The consequence of the even-age timber stands are a lack of varied ecosystems.
 Nonetheless, the impressive stands of Noble Fir are awesome and there is a general quietude in these dark stands that is pleasant to experience.